wwcodemanila/WWCodeManila-React/docs/contents/create_react_app.md

    export default App
    ```
 Preview your changes in the browser.
 Run `yarn start`.
+React reloads the browser when you make edits, you don't have to restart the service everytime.

 The browser should display the header, `Hello Women Who Code Manila!`.
-Play around the App and Profile components and design the landing page for your portfolio.
+> Activity: Play around the App and Profile components and design the landing page for your portfolio.